Wolverhampton: Music

-The rock groups Slade, Cloven Hoof, Sahotas, The Mighty Lemon Drops and Babylon Zoo came from Wolverhampton, as do electronic musician Bibio, soul/R&B singer Beverley Knight, drum and bass guru Goldie, and roots reggae maestro Macka B. Kevin Rowland of Dexys Midnight Runners was born in Wednesfield, Wolverhampton.
+The rock groups Slade, Cloven Hoof, Sahotas, The Mighty Lemon Drops and Babylon Zoo came from Wolverhampton, as did electronic musician Bibio, soul/R&B singer Beverley Knight, drum and bass guru Goldie, and roots reggae maestro Macka B. Kevin Rowland of Dexys Midnight Runners was born in Wednesfield, Wolverhampton.

-Hip Hop music producer S-X who has worked with T.I., J. Cole, Birdman & Lil Wayne was born and raised and still lives in Wolverhampton.
+Hip hop music producer S-X, who has worked with T.I., J. Cole, Birdman and Lil Wayne, was born and raised and still lives in Wolverhampton.
 In 2010, Wolverhampton-born singer Liam Payne (1993–2024) came third in the British television music show The X Factor with his boy band One Direction, who in March 2012 became the first British group to go straight to the top of the US music charts with their debut album, Up All Night.

-Wolverhampton has a number of live music venues; the largest occasionally used being the football ground, Molineux Stadium, which was used for a Bon Jovi concert in 2003, but the biggest indoor venue regularly used is Wolverhampton Civic Hall, with a standing capacity of 3,000.
+Wolverhampton has a number of live music venues; the largest occasionally used is the football ground, Molineux Stadium, which was used for a Bon Jovi concert in 2003, but the biggest indoor venue regularly used is Wolverhampton Civic Hall, with a standing capacity of 3,000.
 Second to that is Wulfrun Hall (part of the same complex as the Civic Hall, which is owned and operated by the City Council) which has a standing capacity of just over 1,100.
 The Civic Halls complex also has a newer venue, The Slade Rooms (named after the 1970s rock band), which has a capacity of approximately 550 standing.
 There are also a number of smaller venues with capacities of between 100 and 250, although the longest-established of these, the Wolverhampton Varsity, is now closed, as is the Little Civic.
 Other venues include the Light Bar in Fryer Street, the 'Numa Bar' and the Dog & Doublet (next to the old Little Civic), although the situation in this area of entertainment remains fluid.
 The 18th-century St John's Church is a venue for smaller scale classical concerts.
 The city is also home to Regent Records, a choral and organ music recording company, and Wolf Town DIY, an independent record label that primarily releases punk and alternative music by underground artists.
-The Midland Box Office is the primary sales point for most of Wolverhampton's venues and is situated in Queen Square.
+The Midland Box Office in Queen Square is the primary sales point for most of Wolverhampton's venues.

 The city's main choral groups include the City of Wolverhampton Choir, (a choral society founded as the Wolverhampton Civic Choir in 1947) and the Choir of St. Peter's Collegiate Church.